 The risk of not monitoring would be that your baby may have a problem that goes undetected.
 The two most common problems in labor without medications are hemorrhage (mother does not stop bleeding fast enough after the placenta is out) and a baby who does not breathe right away after being born.
-Neither of these problems (which account for 75% of the 5% of problems in labor) are detectable or preventable with monitoring.
+Neither of these problems (which according to Henci Goer account for 75% of the 5% of problems in labor) are detectable or preventable with monitoring.

 It has generally been assumed that the more you monitor, the better off the baby and mother will be.
 However, Henci Goer reports in The Thinking Woman's Guide to a Better Birth that studies have failed to find a link between increased monitoring and better outcomes.
-In fact, the studies have shown that continuous use of the electronic fetal monitor increases the chances of a cesarean surgery without the expected increases in health.
+In fact, the studies have shown that continuous use of the electronic fetal monitor increases the chances of a cesarean surgery without the expected improvements in health.

 There are some experts who are concerned about the use of ultrasound in monitoring.
 They feel that it has not been fully tested to ensure safety.

-Non-medical risks to monitoring are:
+Non-medical risks to monitoring may include:

 False readings may cause panic or fear

 Discomfort due to breaking of bag of waters